-Through this method you may continue claiming the same deduction as in previous years.
-Note, the trust must generate its own income, e.g. via securities or a rental property.
+Through this method, you may continue claiming the same deduction as in previous years.
+Note, that the Trust must generate its own income, e.g. via securities or a rental property.

 There are a few factors at play, e.g. marginal tax rates, but most clients see benefits almost immediately.

-There is an IRS provision which states non-grantor trusts established with identical grantors and identical beneficiaries, for the purpose of avoiding taxes, may be disregarded and treated as a single entity.
+There is an IRS provision that states that Non-Grantor Trusts established with identical grantors and identical beneficiaries, for the purpose of avoiding taxes, may be disregarded and treated as a single entity.

 This provision has not been clarified and is considered vague by legal experts.
 While the IRS may move to clamp down on the proposed structure, there are limits to what can be accomplished given the flexible nature of Trust law.